b-lukaszuk/BS_wJ_eng/contents/compound_interest.md

 ```

 I think that twelve thousand three hundred and forty five is much easier to
 process this way than in its alternative transcription form (`12345`).
+Still, be
+aware of the rounding that takes place in it.

 ### Answer 1 {#sec:compound_interest_problem_a1}